Tips for a Successful Video Interview

 Over the years, we’ve conducted several hundred on-camera interviews.
 This experience has taught us that the most important thing is making sure our interviewees feel comfortable and informed.
 There are several questions we often get asked before an interview.

-It can be pretty intimidating to have several cameras pointed at you during the course of the interview.
-Before the first question is even asked, you might wonder which camera you look at.
+• Look at the Interviewer and NOT the Camera: It can be pretty intimidating to have several cameras pointed at you during the course of the interview.
+Before the first question is even asked, you might wonder which camera you should look at.
 The answer is none!
-We want you to look directly at our interviewer as if it was just a normal yet structured conversation between the two of you.
+We want you to look directly at our interviewer as if it were just a normal yet structured conversation between the two of you.

 Interviews with our video team typically take fifteen to thirty minutes.
 Once we’ve completed our list of questions, we like to ask if there are any other topics or questions you wanted to address that weren’t covered.